PFML Support

 Confirm likely eligibility and explain the PFML process clearly, without offering legal advice

-Coordinate DFML medical certification with your clinician, signed by Megan Collins, LICSW, or Devin Valletta, LADC I
+Coordinate DFML medical certification with your clinician, signed by Jaime Frazier, LICSW, or Devin Valletta, LADC I

 Guide you step by step through the DFML online portal or your employer’s private leave process